What is Asset Classification?

 #3 – Fixed Assets

 These are those assets that are not held for sale.
-Instead, they are held for the production of goods or provision of services.
+Instead, they are held to produce goods or provide services.

 #4 – Inventory

-It refers to those assets which are held for further sale in the course of business.
-Thus, for a real estate dealer, a building will amount to inventory, while for other businesses, the same will form part of fixed assets.
-It is why it depends on the use for which assets are deployed, and the asset cannot be generalized, and instead, it needs to be classified as per its use and other terms.
+It refers to those assets held for further sale in the course of business.
+Thus, a building will amount to inventory for a real estate dealer, while for other businesses, the same will form part of fixed assets.
+It depends on the use for which assets are deployed, and the asset cannot be generalized, and instead, it needs to be classified as per its use and other terms.

 #5 – Investment Property

-These are the properties that are owned, acquired by finance lease, or constructed by an organization for further sub-lease by way of an operating lease to other parties.
+These are the properties owned, acquired by finance lease, or constructed by an organization for further sub-lease by way of an operating lease to other parties.

 #6 – Assets Held for Sale